material-components/material-components-android/docs/components/DatePicker.md

        .setEnd(decThisYear)
 ```

-To open picker at a default month:
+To open the picker at a default month:

 ```kt
 ...